awsdocs/amazon-connect-admin-guide/doc_source/prompts.md

 1. For **Step 2: Input basic information**, enter the name of the file, and then choose **Create**\.

+## Supported file types<a name="supported-file-types-for-prompts"></a>

+You can upload a pre\-recorded \.wav file to use for your prompt, or record one in the web application\.

+We recommend using 8 KHz \.wav files that are less than 50 MB and less than 5 minutes long\.
+If you use higher rated audio libraries, such as 16 KHz or 16 bit files, Amazon Connect has to down sample them into 8 KHz samples due to PSTN limitations \(here's a Wikipedia article that provides details: [G\.711](https://en.wikipedia.org/wiki/G.711)\)\.
+This may result in low quality audio\.

 ## Maximum length for prompts<a name="max-length-for-prompts"></a>

 Amazon Connect supports prompts that are less than 50 MB and less than 5 minutes long\.

-## Bulk upload of prompts<a name="bulk-upload-prompts"></a>
+## Bulk upload of prompts not supported in UI, API, or CLI<a name="bulk-upload-prompts"></a>

-Currently bulk upload of prompts is not supported through the Amazon Connect console or programmatically\.
+Currently bulk upload of prompts is not supported through the Amazon Connect console or programmatically using the API or CLI\.